starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 Library imports
 ---------------

-Library functions are imported at the top of the file, below ``%builtins`` directive if they are used.
+Library functions are imported at the top of the file, below the ``%builtins`` directive if it is used.
 The statement consists of the module name and the functions to ``import`` from it.
 Multiple functions from the same library can be separated by commas.
 Functions from different libraries are imported on different lines.
 Cairo searches for each library in a default directory path and in